ekernf01/MatrixLazyEval/README.md

 ##### Related work

 This package is very similar in spirit to the newer DelayedArray package: https://bioconductor.org/packages/release/bioc/html/DelayedArray.html .
 However, the functionality is very different, making the two packages nicely complementary.
-DelayedArray offers fine-grained control over data types and when/how data get loaded into memory (they are much more sophisticated coders than I am).
-They make no mention of PCA/SVD or of the associativity tricks that make MatrixLazyEval efficient.
-Borrowing from their vignette, here is a little demo of how the two packages can be used in tandem to realize both sources of efficiency.
+DelayedArray offers fine-grained control over data types and when/how data get loaded into memory.
+But, its docs make no mention of PCA/SVD or of the associativity tricks that make MatrixLazyEval efficient.
+Borrowing from the DelayedArray vignette, here is a little demo of how the two packages can be used in tandem to realize both sources of efficiency.

 ```
 # You'll need to install DelayedArray.